USS Hoquiam: US Navy, World War II, 1944–1945

 After shakedown off the coast of Southern California, Hoquiam departed San Francisco, California, on 20 August 1944, called at Seattle, Washington, and arrived at Kodiak, Territory of Alaska, on 27 August 1944 for duty with the Alaskan Sea Frontier.
-On 8 March 1945, she became the second racially integrated American naval warship since the Civil War when Coast Guard Lieutenant Commander Carlton Skinner arrived to assume command accompanied by two black officers and thirty colored enlisted men.
+On 8 March 1945, she became the second racially integrated American naval warship since the Civil War when Coast Guard Lieutenant Commander Carlton Skinner arrived to assume command accompanied by two black officers (one was LTJG Joseph C. Jenkins who he brought from the USS Sea Cloud) and thirty colored enlisted men.

 Hoquiam patrolled island waters along the Alaskan coast until June 1945 when - having been selected for transfer to the Soviet Navy in Project Hula, a secret program for the transfer of U.S. Navy ships to the Soviet Navy at Cold Bay, Alaska, in anticipation of the Soviet Union joining the war against Japan - she returned to Seattle for an overhaul to prepare her for transfer.
 She then proceeded to Cold Bay and began training her new Soviet crew.